30+ Make-Ahead Lunches You Can Prep and Pack Tonight

 What’s one of the easiest ways to feel like you have your life together?
 If you ask us, it’s prepping lunch the night before.
 In the grand scheme of things it’s a small accomplishment, but when all you want to do after dinner is settle in for a marathon TV session, taking the extra time to make lunch feels like a Herculean effort.

-To give you a bit of a boost, we have 30 make-ahead lunches that you can pack the night before and even make in a big batch so you'll have lunch for a few days, if not the full week.
+To give you a bit of a boost, we have over 30 make-ahead lunches that you can pack the night before and even make in a big batch so you'll have lunch for a few days, if not the full week.

 This take on pesto chicken salad is light and creamy, thanks to a quick homemade pesto that’s brightened with lemon juice and just enough mayo to hold things together.
 Pack up the salad as is, pile it over greens, or tuck it into a sandwich.